la2050/archive/_projects/2016/local-civic-engagement-is-hard-lets-make-it-easier.md

   etc.)","Education/training ","Technical infrastructure (computers etc.)","Community outreach ","Network/relationship support","Quality
   improvement research"]
+project_description: >-
+  The Burg is an online platform that will make it easy for individuals to address the local issues of their community in real time.
+The Burg will connect members of a district and allow them to communicate directly through collective expression (i.e. petitions, campaigns, public service projects).
+By creating a private space dedicated to informing and organizing members of a community, the Burg will connect LA residents and cultivate civic engagement in a truly innovative way.
 project_impact: >-
   ["Public/open streets gatherings","Government responsiveness to residents’
   needs","Participation in neighborhood councils","Rates of volunteerism","Total